WitsSoftDev/WitsMapApp/README.md

 WitsSoftDev13 [![Build Status](https://travis-ci.org/WitsSoftDev/WitsMapApp.svg)](https://travis-ci.org/WitsSoftDev/WitsMapApp)
 =============

-This is the node server deployment branch
+This is the node server deployment branch.
+Makes use of the Heroku Node Example app

 PROJECT OVERVIEW
 ----------------
-This is the University of the Witwatersrand's Software Development Student group’s 2013 (and perhaps going into 2014) project to build a mobile application for Wits Marketing.
+This is the University of the Witwatersrand's Software Development Student groupï¿½s 2013 (and perhaps going into 2014) project to build a mobile application for Wits Marketing.
 This app will allow the user to select on a map where they would like to go and from their current position to their destination it will calculate and display the shortest path using the Google API.
 It will also display information about the campus they are on and the building they are going to.
 Both a description and an image will be displayed respectively.
 The ability to display more images may be added later.